ArtemisE1Tara/Help-guide/installing_mods_songs.md

 [https://computerelite.github.io/tools/Beat_Saber/questmods.html](https://computerelite.github.io/tools/Beat_Saber/questmods.html)
 This site has downloads to most mods on supported versions.

-To add these mods to your game you can either use the web installer shown below or download the mods by opening that website in the browser tab inside of BMBF.
+To add these mods to your game you can either use the web installer shown below or download the mods by opening that website in the browser tab inside in BMBF.

 ![](assets/pcbmbf.png "this image shows the bmbf web interface")